korniko98/pivot-atlas/docs/artifacts/ip-address.md

 !!! abstract inline end "Example"

-	Obsidian Security identified a malicious residential proxy network in which the threat actor had configured their malware to use an outdated Chrome user agent from 2019, which is rare enough as of 2024 to be a strong indicator.[^5]
+	 Permiso identified a threat actor using [S3 Browser](https://s3browser.com/) and identifying as the user agent `S3 Browser 9.5.5 <https://s3browser.com>`.
+While this tool and user agent can be used legitimately, in this case it was never used by employees in the target environment, and was therefore unique to this actor's activity in that specific context.[^5]

 ####:octicons-arrow-right-24: User agents identifying it

-Various components of malicious activity involve clients identifying as certain user agents.
-This includes devices infected with malware, machines running attacker-side toolkits, as well as machines running crawlers and scanners.
+Various components of malicious activity involve clients identifying as certain [user agents](/artifacts/user-agent).
+In some cases, client behavior can be pivoted upon between different IP addresses based on shared user agents.
+However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless it's unique.

-In some cases, client behavior can indeed be pivoted upon between different IP addresses based on shared user agents or certain commonalities between them.
-However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless its unique in some way.
+Given the IP address of a device infected with malware, or a machine running an attacker-side tool (such as a toolkit, crawler or scanner), analysts can review network activity logs to determine which user agents identify the IP address.

 ---